 DVRT members are volunteer from, our community, local business and the surrounding area.
 Each member is required to complete a 40 to 60 hour training course provided by the Passaic County Prosecutor's Office, the Passaic County Women's Center, and the Hawthorne Police Department.

 During this training, the crisis team members learn methods for dealing with domestic violence issues, sexual assaults, neglect, abuse of the elderly and disabled.
 These members have an office located within the Police Department, and have many resources available to help victims.

-Anyone interested in more information about domestic violence or in joining the Domestic Violence Response Team should contact Lieutenant James W. Knepper Number 6229, or DVRT Executive Board Coordinator Sue Paletta at 973-800-6067.
+Anyone interested in more information about domestic violence or in joining the Domestic Violence Response Team should contact Police Lieutenant Matthew Nedswick, or call the Police at 973-427-1800 and ask for the DVRT Executive Board Coordinator Sue Paletta.